Author: Anthony Carter Prof. Annie K Powell Group

 March 2025 | Outstanding Reviewer Award

-Dr. Jonas Braun has been awarded the Outstanding Reviewer Award of Magnetochemsitry!
+Dr. Jonas Braun has been awarded the Outstanding Reviewer Award of Magnetochemistry!
 Read more about it here:

 magnetochemistry